-This is the first post in a series on writing cleaner code in your WCMS Velocity formats.
+This is the third post in a series on writing cleaner code in your WCMS Velocity formats.

 Like templates in XSLT, macros are a useful and idiomatic way to help separate the parts of our Velocity code so that we can better read and re-use them.

 There’s an important difference between XSLT templates and Velocity macros, though: while XSLT templates only accept simple scalar values via the

 <xsl:with-param> element (unless you want to load up EXSLT), Velocity macros readily accept complex types as parameters, such as nodes or a